Sagnac/streamsave/README.md

 The `quit=HH:MM:SS` option will set a one shot quit timer at script load, serving as a replacement for `autoend` when using `hostchange`; once the specified time has elapsed the player will exit.

-Both of these features have associated `script-message` commands.
-Running `script-message streamsave-quit HH:MM:SS` at runtime will reset the timer to the specified duration and restart it from the point of input; it can also be disabled entirely by passing `no`. `hostchange` accepts either `yes` or `no`.
+Running `script-message streamsave-quit HH:MM:SS` at runtime will reset the timer to the specified duration and restart it from the point of input; it can also be disabled entirely by passing `no`.

 ----